 However if you’re a real party animal, Phuket town can be rather quiet on weekday nights.
 It also doesn’t have a beach, so you’ll have to travel to one of the beaches nearby.

 Nevertheless, we think it is well worth making this sacrifice if you’re hunting for an authentic Thai ambience.
-That’s exactly what you’ll find in Phuket Town!
+That’s exactly what you’ll find!

 Location #2: Patong – party, party, party